Promignis/imapSmtp/Specs.md

 New roles can be created with a permutation of the below mentioned user management Privleges.
 Each user is assigned a default *User* role when created.

 ### Privleges
-These current privalages for user management needed for first version of the application are listed below.
+Possible privleges for user management are listed below.
 More privalages can be added and integrated in the future easily as scope expands.

 1. **Create** -  Can Create a new user or users
 2. **Update** - Can update certain user attributes